turkcellcloud/jupyter-openshift/README.md

 oc -n datascience set volume dc/jupyter --add -t secret -m /opt/app-root/share/jupyterhub/ssl --name certs --secret-name jupyter-ssl
 ```

 Now we are ready to spin up our jupyterhub pod.
-We can have the route and access to the UI after the pod starts and passes the readiness probes.
+We can have the route and access to the UI after the pod starts and passes the readiness probe.

 ```
 oc -n datascience scale dc/jupyter --replicas=1